PRANAV-2003-PRANAV/CODSOFT2/README.md

-# About my First Project on CODSOFT
+# About my Second Project on CODSOFT
 # Email Template for E-commerce Dress Website

 A simple, responsive email template designed for e-commerce dress websites.
 Perfect for promotional emails, order confirmations, and newsletters.